Before you can access aged care services, you must register with My Aged Care and be assessed as eligible.

 Step 1.
 Call My Aged Care

 Have your Medicare card handy.
-They will ask you questions about your current situation to help them understand your care needs.
+The My Aged Care staff will ask you questions about your current situation to help them understand your care needs.

 Call 1800 200 422 between 8am and 8pm Monday to Friday and 10am and 2pm Saturday.

 You can also visit the My Aged Care website for more information.

 To act as a representative for someone, you can either submit a signed consent form or, the person you are representing can give their consent over the phone.
 If you are helping someone register we recommend you call My Aged Care when you are in the same room together.

 Step 2.
 Agree on a home support plan